After childbirth, the first periods are very heavy and long. Menstruation after childbirth: relevant information for women

 Start of menstruation

-When should menstruation start after childbirth?
+When should your period start after childbirth?

 How long do periods last in the postpartum period?